bustle/shep/DOCS.md

 shep run [pattern]

 Options:
-  --version      Show version number                                                                           [boolean] --help         Show help                                                                                     [boolean] --environment  Environment variables to use                                                   [default: "development"] --event        Event to use
+  --version  Show version number                                                                               [boolean] --help     Show help                                                                                         [boolean] --event    Event to use
   -v         Responses from functions aren't truncated --build    Build functions before running.
-If omitted functions are transpiled by babel on the fly[default: false]
+If omitted functions are transpiled by babel on the fly    [default: false]

 Examples:
-  shep run                               Launch an interactive CLI shep run foo                           Runs the `foo` function for all events shep run foo --build                   Builds the `foo` function and then runs it shep run foo --event default           Runs the `foo` function for just the `default` event shep run foo --environment production  Runs the `foo` function with production environment DB_TABLE=custom shep run foo           Runs the `foo` function with process.env.DB_TABLE assigned to custom (vars
+  shep run                      Launch an interactive CLI shep run foo                  Runs the `foo` function for all events shep run foo --build          Builds the `foo` function and then runs it shep run foo --event default  Runs the `foo` function for just the `default` event DB_TABLE=custom shep run foo  Runs the `foo` function with process.env.DB_TABLE assigned to custom (vars declared this
-                                         declared this way will overwrite vals in your .env file) shep run '*'                           Runs all functions for all events shep run 'foo-*'                       Runs all functions matching pattern `foo-*`
+                                way will overwrite vals in your .env file) shep run '*'                  Runs all functions for all events shep run 'foo-*'              Runs all functions matching pattern `foo-*`
 ```
 #### `shep deploy`
 ```